luigisaetta/nlp-tfidf-vs-transformers/.ipynb_checkpoints/README-checkpoint.md

 # NLP and Sentiment Analysis: TF-IDF vs Transformers
 In this repo I have collected all the code developed to test the transformers approach vs tf-idf

-I've developed some model for Sentiment Analysis.
+I've developed some models for Sentiment Analysis.

 ## Dataset
 The dataset used is the **Internet Movie Dataset (IMdb)**: